NBTSolutions/Leaflet.VectorTiles/README.md

 ##### `tileunload`

 `tileunload` will fire for tiles that were never created.
-Investigate
+Needs investigation.

 ##### Leaflet.FontCanvas